 The directory features profiles on individual attorneys that outline his or her experience, education backgrounds as well as a general outline of fees.
 UpCounsel has verified that any attorney listed on its site has been endorsed their state Bar associations with a “Good Standing” rating.
 In fact, if you are an entrepreneur or starting your own business for the first time, UpCounsel offers a guide – “What Should Go in your Employer Bill of Rights?” – that could provide the parameters and insight to assist in avoiding issues with union workers.

-If you have questions about Florida employment law, you can post your legal need on UpCounsel’s marketplace.
+If you have questions about the Taft-Hartley Act, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.